sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 4. Place a breakpoint on line the line `for row in rows:`.

 5. Select **Run | Start Debugging | Python File Debug the currently active Python file**.

-6. Select **Python Current File** from the debug configuration options.

-    Notice that the debug view becomes active and that the RUN option is Python: Current File.

     Notice that the program stops running at the breakpoint that was set.